SnowflakeCoder/programming/General/Spring Boot Internals.md

 ### Spring MVC Application

-A typical Spring MVC Application basically need 3 types of jars.
+A typical Spring MVC Application basically need **3 types of jars**.

 - Spring Core jars
 - View Resolvers
 - Tomcat Server Jars

-If you go into details you can see a Spring MVC Application generally need below libraries.
+A Spring MVC Application generally need these libraries:

-- Spring core jar file
+- Spring core jar file, Spring transaction jar, Logging jar
-- AOP jar
-- Web jar
-- MVC jar
+- AOP jar, Web jar, MVC jar
 - Servlet container jar
 - Server jars for deployment like tomcat, jetty
-- JDBC jar - if you want to interact with the DB.
+- JDBC jar - if you want to interact with the DB, ORM jar
-- ORM jar
-- Spring transaction jar - if you are managing the transactions
-- Logging jar - for debugging purposes.

-You need to put all these jars and create the instances and put that into spring context, so that when container starts it can take those into account.
+You need to put all these jars and create the instances and put that into **spring context**, so that when container starts it can take those into account.
 So if you want any other things also you need to put libraries of that and you need to put that also into context.
 These are the things that you **need to do manually**.

-Apart from this you also need to take care of the configurations like
+Apart from this you also need to **take care of the configurations** like

 - Which port application is running.
-- Properties
+- Properties.
 - Profiling - dev, stage and prod environments.

 Every developer who is developing an application has to do all these things (**repetitive things**) manually.
 Ideally most of the time of a developer should **spend around the business logic** to build the application.
 Instead every developer spending a good amount of time in adding these jars and then putting these into context and then in the container.
 To avoid this we need the **spring boot concept**.